Leesa has 4 mattresses, 2 foam mattresses and 2 hybrids, including the Leesa Legend.

 The mattress popped up quickly after unwrapping it and was ready to sleep on right away.
-It had some offgassing, but not a lot.
-The smell was gone quite fast and didn't linger in the room at all.
-Most foam mattresses have offgassing and how strong it is depends on a lot of things, including how long it’s been wrapped in plastic.
-But this one is definitely doesn't have a strong smell.
+It had some off-gassing, but not a lot.
+The smell was gone quite fast and didn’t linger in the room at all.
+Most foam mattresses have off-gassing and how strong it depends on a lot of things, including how long it’s been wrapped in plastic.
+But this one definitely doesn’t have a strong smell.

-When I came back to the room there was no smell in it and this room (the mattress studio) doesn’t have a lot of fresh air or ventilation.
+When I came back to the room, there was no smell in it, and this room (the mattress studio) didn’t have a lot of fresh air or ventilation.